I see that many financial “gurus” like Dave Ramsey talk about buying term insurance only, but term life is not always best for everyone.

 Guaranteed Universal Life, also sometimes referred to as term insurance for life, is the most inexpensive type of permanent life insurance that has a guaranteed level rate that will never increase.
 Whole Life insurance is the most expensive type of permanent life insurance that also has a guaranteed level premium.

-Cash value is money you would get back if you ever cancelled policy or you could take a loan against the cash value while still keeping coverage in force.
+Cash value is money you would get back if you ever cancelled policy, or you could take a loan against the cash value while still keeping coverage in force.

-I would personally rather by term insurance or guaranteed universal life and invest any additional money I have into my 401k instead of paying significantly more for whole life or another permanent policy with cash value.
+I would personally rather buy term insurance or guaranteed universal life and invest any additional money I have into my 401k instead of paying significantly more for whole life or another permanent policy with cash value.

-If you’re just not comfortable having a term life insurance policy that will “end” at some point in the future, but a permanent life insurance policy at the amount you’ll really need is too expensive, you may want to consider “laddering” your life insurance coverage by purchasing more than one policy at varying durations.
+If you’re just not comfortable having a term life insurance policy that will “end” at some point in the future, but a permanent life insurance policy at the amount you’ll really need is too expensive, you may want to consider “laddering” your life insurance coverage by purchasing more than one policy at varying duration.

-So you could buy one permanent policy and one term policy at different amounts.
+You could buy one permanent policy and one term policy at different amounts.
 This would provide you the best of both worlds if you really want some permanent coverage but cannot afford or don’t want to pay for one permanent policy at the amount your family would really need if you were to die young.

 - A $500,000- 30 year guaranteed level premium term insurance policy will cost you $54 per month.